 It wasn’t gourmet but it was a lot better than I had anticipated after reading a few reviews about sugar overload.
 The menu clearly separates the sweet menu items and I think you can expect if you order something named ‘melty pancakes pink sweets heart’ or ‘Parfait EXTREME’ it won’t be keto-friendly.

-We were after more of a snack than a full meal as breakfast had been quite substantial so we ordered the fries with the 5 different rainbow coloured and flavoured sauces.
-It was a large serve of shoestring fries served hot and crispy.
+We were after more of a snack than a full meal as breakfast had been quite substantial so we ordered the fries with the 5 different rainbow-coloured and flavoured sauces.
+It was a large serving of shoestring fries served hot and crispy.
 The sauce flavours were distinctive enough to identify them easily but they were not intense.